void-botanist/foundryvtt-girl-by-moonlight/README.md

   <img alt="GitHub downloads (latest)" src="https://img.shields.io/github/downloads/bigdlh/foundryvtt-girl-by-moonlight/latest/system.zip">
 </p>

-An attempt to adapt the Blades in the Dark system created by megastruktur to Girl by Monlight
+An attempt to adapt the Blades in the Dark system created by megastruktur to Girl by Moonlight

 ## Clocks
 (thanks to TyrannosaurusRoy for permission to use the UI code from his great Clocks module!)